 Who Is Imagine Schools?

 Imagine Foundations at Morningside is a member of Imagine Schools, a national family of public charter schools that empowers educators in partnership with parents to prepare students for lives of leadership, accomplishment, and character.
-Imagine operates 51 public charter schools in 9 states and the District of Columbia.
+Imagine operates 48 public charter schools in 7 states.
 We serve 32,000 scholars nationwide by providing them with a challenging, effective program of academic study and strong moral development in a safe, nurturing environment.
 All Imagine schools are tuition-free public schools of choice.

 Each school is uniquely tailored to its community, both in curriculum and structure.
-Locally, Imagine Schools operates schools in Prince George’s County and Baltimore County, Maryland, and the District of Columbia, with plans to open more schools, in other areas, soon.
+Locally, Imagine Schools operates schools in Prince George’s County Maryland, with plans to open more schools, in other areas, soon.

 Imagine Schools is dedicated to helping parents and guardians fulfill the important responsibility for the education of their children.
 We operate Imagine charter school campuses where we teach, love, set examples, and have fun!
 Talented teachers and leaders join Imagine Schools because they sense the hope and energy of those who are driven, passionate, and determined.
 Parents recognize the special spirit of our campuses and students are excited to be part of schools where they are encouraged to take on new challenges, to explore new concepts, and to become people of character.

 At Imagine Schools we celebrate the creativity, tenacity, and courage to take something good and commit to making it great.
 We are not afraid to try new things, to evaluate ourselves, to remedy and improve.
 We want students to share the excitement of creating and building something beautiful and enduring.
 We commit to love with abandon, teach virtue, and help our students to flourish in imagination and hope.